Prince of Wales to be an usher at Duke of Westminster’s wedding

 Billionaire aristocrat Hugh Grosvenor, 33, will marry Olivia Henson, 31, at Chester Cathedral.

-William will act as an usher for the ceremony, which will start at midday.
+William will act as an usher for the ceremony, which will start at midday on Friday with some 400 guests believed to be in attendance.

 His brother the Duke of Sussex is not expected to be there after it was mutually agreed he would not attend.